bojtalepenye/parrot-pwnbox-terminal-config/README.md

 ![Parrot PwnBox](https://i.imgur.com/JTJogTF.png)

 Welcome to the Parrot PwnBox Terminal Configuration repository!
-This repository all the configuration files and terminal preferences to that you usually see on the hack the box pwnbox machines.
+This is the repository that contains all the configuration files and terminal preferences to that you usually see on the hack the box pwnbox machines.
 I exported the preferences from one of the virtual machines I have spawned.
 I am putting it here on github mainly for myslef, but for anyone else who wants to use it.

 ## Table of Contents
 - [Getting Started](#getting-started)